moosa-r/rbioapi/README.md

 ## Code of conduct

+This package, rbioapi, is an unofficial interface implementation and is not associated, endorsed, or officially connected in any way with the original databases and web services.
+The creators and maintainers of rbioapi are independent entities and have no official relationship with those databases and web services.

 When using rbioapi, remember that you are querying data from web services; So please be considerate.
 Never flood a server with requests, if you need to download *unreasonably* large volumes of data, directly